LeonPdmg/Nikke-Gear-Simulator/README.md

 1. Clone or download the repository.
 2. Open `index.html` in any web browser (Chrome, Firefox, Safari, Edge).

+Alternatively, you can access the live application directly at https://leonpdmg.github.io/Gear-Reroll/

 ## Files

 - `index.html` - Contains the structure, simulation logic, and interactive components.